nonissue/hammerspoon/README.md

 * [x] Battery alerts on laptop *kind* *of* see burnrate plugin
 * [x] Change settings based on location (wifi ssid?)
 * [ ] Better display of resolution options (ala hs.hints)
+  * Don't really use this functionality anymore, so can probably safely delete this item
 * [ ] grab active url from safari, send to clipboard?
+  * Done-ish.
+Currently mails to self.
   * [ ] site-specific search from current url
 * [ ] move other modules from init to plugins
   * [ ] window management